-- Directors-elect and partners - Past Presidents (non-trustee) and partners - Secretariat staff as assigned by the general secretary to other organizational functions held in conjunction with the convention - Current year's President's immediate family, provided that the expenses of no more than 20 such members are paid by RI over a two-year period for the same officer serving first as president-elect and then as president at two consecutive conventions - Following year's President-elect's immediate family, provided that the expenses of no more than 20 such members are paid by RI over a two-year period for the same officer serving first as president-elect and then as president at two consecutive conventions (September 2016 Mtg., Bd.
+- Directors-elect and partners - Secretariat staff as assigned by the general secretary to other organizational functions held in conjunction with the convention - Current year's President's immediate family, provided that the expenses of no more than 20 such members are paid by RI over a two-year period for the same officer serving first as president-elect and then as president at two consecutive conventions - Following year's President-elect's immediate family, provided that the expenses of no more than 20 such members are paid by RI over a two-year period for the same officer serving first as president-elect and then as president at two consecutive conventions. - d) RI shall pay the expenses of the Past Presidents of RI (non-trustee) and their partner to attend the convention of RI and the associated meeting of the Council of Past Presidents.
+(September 2020 Mtg., Bd.
 Dec.
-26)
+25)

 Source: November 2007 Mtg., Bd.
 Dec.
 87; Amended by November 2008 Mtg., Bd.
 Dec.
 29; January 2012 Mtg., Bd.
 Dec.
 201; September 2016 Mtg., Bd.
 Dec.
-26
+26; September 2020 Mtg., Bd.
+Dec.
+25